Gravecat/invictus/src/readme.md

 * **area** - The area source folder contains the Area class (which defines dungeons, towns, and other regions in the game that the player can explore), as well as the Tile class (Tiles are the component blocks that make up an Area), and anything directly related to these classes.

+* **codex** - The codex source folder is where the static game data resides -- it contains factory classes, which generate preset classes for tiles, items, monsters, etc.

 * **core** - The core source folder contains the most core and central elements of the game code, which are used almost everywhere -- this includes main program entry, the main game loop, user preferences, error-handling, etc.